-Now, she is officially a Northwest Guilford High School alum and headed to one of the most prestigious universities in the world: Harvard.
+Now, she is officially a Northwest Guilford High School graduate and heads to one of the most prestigious universities in the world: Harvard.
 After carefully deciding between the all the schools she was accepted to (UNC-Chapel Hill, NC State, Duke University, Brown University, Harvard University, Washington University at St. Louis, Amherst College, John Hopkins University, and William and Mary), for her, Harvard was the best choice.

 While her excellence in the classroom steered her toward the path to Harvard, her experience on the volleyball court proved to be valuable as well.